***You must be legally authorized to work in the United States in order to be considered for this role.

 - Develop new and advance existing internal databases to optimize the accessibility and visualization of primary data

 - Act as power user for multiple dashboard tools with disparate data sets to synthesize learnings across business areas (including Tableau, Google Data Studio, etc.)

 - Perform critical Quality Control checks on incoming data to ensure accuracy in reporting as shared by channels and partners as well as harmonize data across platforms to elevate insights into holistic performance stories

 - Work independently to build processes (both in data housing and reporting), analysis and methodologies

 NATURE AND SCOPE

-Managing multiple projects and requests from various sources, with deadline constraints.
+- Working across business areas and managing multiple projects and requests with (occasionally conflicting) deadline constraints.

-Managing expectations of contacts / clients due to limited time, support and budget constraints.
+- Managing expectations of contacts and internal stakeholders regarding limited time and data constraints.